-Taylor Swift Returns to the Red Carpet for the First Time in 2 Years at Billboard Music Awards
+Taylor Swift Takes Home BBMA Trophies at First Awards Show in 2 Years: 'Thank You for Making Me Feel Understood'

 Swift also thanked “all the female artists that paved the way for us” as well as her fans for their support.

+Later in the night, she gave an emotional speech when accepting the trophy for top selling album.

+“You guys, when I started writing songs when I was 12, I started writing songs because it made me feel more understood,” she said.
+“When I was making Reputation, this album, for a while there I was feeling really misunderstood by a lot of people.
+So I want to say to the fans, thank you for continuing to show up.
+We just started our tour last week and the ways that you’ve cared about me and the ways that you’ve treated me — thank you for making me feel understood again.”

-The star received a total of five nominations, including the top artist category for which she is up against Drake, Kendrick Lamar, Bruno Mars and Ed Sheeran.
+The star received a total of five nominations, including the top artist category for which she was up against Drake, Kendrick Lamar, Bruno Mars and Ed Sheeran, who ended up taking home the prize.

-She also is nominated in the top female artist, top Billboard 200 artist, top Billboard 200 album and top-selling album categories.
+RELATED: Taylor Swift’s Reaction to Kelly Clarkson Singing ‘Look What You Made Me Do’ at the Billboard Music Awards Is Everything

 RELATED: Big Reputation!
 See All the Photos from Taylor Swift’s Tour Kickoff